gabrielmcg/Docker-docs/ops/README.md

 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3348 ">DNS </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3361 ">DNS </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3351 ">You will need to know the IP addresses of your DNS server.
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3364 ">You will need to know the IP addresses of your DNS server.
 In
-addition, all the VMs you configure in the inventory should have their names registered in DNS.
+addition, all the VMs you configure in the inventory must have their names registered in DNS prior to deployment.
 In addition, you will need to know the domain name to use for configuring the virtual machines (such as <code class="ph codeph">example.com</code>)
 </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3348 ">NTP Services </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3361 ">NTP Services </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3351 ">You need time services configured in your environment.
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3364 ">You need time services configured in your environment.
 The deployed solution
 uses certificates that are time-sensitive.
 You will need to specify the IP addresses of your time servers (NTP). </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3348 ">RHEL Subscription </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3361 ">RHEL Subscription </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3351 ">A RHEL subscription is required to pull extra packages that are not
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3364 ">A RHEL subscription is required to pull extra packages that are not
 on the DVD. </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3348 ">Docker Prerequisites </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3361 ">Docker Prerequisites </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3351 ">You will need a URL for the official Docker EE software download and
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3364 ">You will need a URL for the official Docker EE software download and
 a license file.
 Refer to the Docker documentation to learn more about this URL and the licensing requirements at: <a class="xref" href="https://docs.docker.com/engine/installation/linux/docker-ee/rhel/" target="_blank">https://docs.docker.com/engine/installation/linux/docker-ee/rhel/</a>
 in the section entitled “Docker EE repository URL” </td>
 </tr>

 <tr class="row">
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3348 ">Proxy </td>
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3361 ">Proxy </td>
-<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3351 ">The playbooks pull the Docker packages from the Internet.
+<td class="entry nocellnorowborder" align="left" valign="top" headers="d29e3364 ">The playbooks pull the Docker packages from the Internet.
 If your
 environment accesses the Internet through a proxy, you will need the details of the proxy including the fully qualified domain name and the port number. </td>